Ghent University Goes Blended

 The Programme Committee:

-• determines for which programme-specific competencies on-campus activities remain necessary (e.g. practicals, lab classes, research for bachelor’s or master’s thesis) and add value for students (e.g. discussions, interaction, collaboration, community-forming);
+• determines the programme-specific competencies for which on-campus activities remain necessary (e.g. practicals, lab classes, research for Bachelor’s or Master’s dissertations) and offer an added value to students (e.g. discussions, interaction, collaboration, community-forming);

 • ensures a balanced ratio between synchronous and asynchronous activities;